jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CW 31 Services for members and former members of Parliament
 An amount is exempt income of a person to the extent that it is income of the person and is not exempt income of the person under another provision of subpart CW, if the amount is—
   (a) travel, accommodation, or communication services, and is—
-    (i) paid under section 17, 23, 27, 31, 34, or 35 of the Members of Parliament (Remuneration and Services) Act 2013; and
+    (i) paid under section 72, 85, 87, or 94 or clauses 15 and 16 of Schedule 3 of the Parliament Act 2025; and
-    (ii) provided to a member of Parliament (including in his or her capacity as a member of the Executive), a qualifying electoral candidate, or a family member of one of those persons:
+    (ii) provided to a member of Parliament (including in his or her capacity as a member of the Executive), an eligible candidate, or a family member of one of those persons:
-  (b) the travel entitlements of a former member of Parliament (including the travel entitlements that apply in respect of a former member's spouse or partner) and is paid under section 39 of the Members of Parliament (Remuneration and Services) Act 2013 after 30 June 2014:
+  (b) the travel rebates of a former member of Parliament (including the travel rebates that apply in respect of a former member’s spouse or partner) and is paid—
+    (i) under section 39 of the Members of Parliament (Remuneration and Services) Act 2013 after 30 June 2014 but before the day specified in section 2(1) of the Parliament Act 2025:
+    (ii) under clause 23 or 24 of Schedule 3 of the Parliament Act 2025 on and after the date on which that schedule came into force:
-  (c) the travel entitlements of a former Prime Minister (including the travel entitlements that apply in respect of a former Prime Minister's spouse or partner) and is paid under section 44 of the Members of Parliament (Remuneration and Services) Act 2013:
+  (c) the travel expenses of a former Prime Minister (including the travel expenses that apply in respect of a former Prime Minister’s spouse or partner) and is paid in accordance with a determination made under section 74 of the Parliament Act 2025:
   (d) international travel, international accommodation, or communications services provided to a member of the Executive.

 ### CW 32 Maintenance payments